Career & Finances | Critical Concepts

 As you can imagine, this can become quite difficult to manage.

-Whether a patient needs to be turned, or vitals need to be retaken, the number of tasks per patient can begin to add up quickly.
+Whether a patient needs to be turned, or vitals need to be retaken, the number of tasks per patient can add up quickly.

 Cluster care nursing is a great way to stay time-efficient and provide patients with all the necessary care that they need.